 Lequieu J# ,Chakrabarti A# , Nayak S# and J.Varner (2011) Computational Modeling and Analysis of Insulin Induced Eukaryotic Translation Initiation.
 PLoS Comp.
 Biol., 7: e1002263

 Identifiability?
 We thank the reviewer for raising this important question.
 However, we respectfully disagree with the reviewer that lack of identifiability is somehow a shortcoming of JuPOETs.
-First, we have not made any claims about the identifiability of model parameters estimated using JuPOETs, and thus are unsure of the reviewers concern.
+First, we have not made any claims about the identifiability of model parameters estimated using JuPOETs, and thus are unsure of the reviewer’s concern.
 Instead, JuPOETs produces a parameter ensemble that is consistent with training or prediction data; it is focused on finding parameters that give good model performance rather than estimating the actual value of an identifiable parameter.
 Moreover, practical parameter identifiability is more of an experimental design question, rather than a parameter estimation problem.
 Previously, we have published techniques to estimate which parameters are identifiable using a Fisher Information Matrix (FIM) approach, and have recently used this approach to design a series of experiments to estimate the model parameters for RNA-based synthetic circuits.
 Second, a priori parameter identifiability is a function of the model structure and which measurements can be made.
 Again, this has nothing to do with JuPOETs.
 However, to make this point more clear, we have updated the manuscript with a disclaimer regarding parameter identifiability.

 Hu C#, Varner J, and J. Lucks (2015) Generating effective models and parameters for RNA genetic circuits.
 ACS Synthetic Biol.
 4:914-926 (available bioRxiv doi: http://dx.doi.org/10.1101/018358 and doi:10.1021/acssynbio.5b00077)